zacky1972/various_map/README.md

 The results show the growth of the execution time of the operations seems to be very gentle, even considering that they work in logarithmic time.

+Map is 12.1-18.2x and 77.4-119x faster than EtsMap and MnesiaMap, respectively.

 ### EtsMap and Benchmark of it

 `VariousMap.EtsMap` is a module compatible to `Map` but using ETS.